 A MULTITALENTED SET OF JUDGES

 Sci-Fi Miami takes great pride in delivering award-winning content.
 It is important to be able to assess the diversity and range science fiction has to offer.
 Our judges come from a range as wide as science fiction.
 2018 Openings are available, send your CV to hello at miscifi dot com

 Leslie E. Owen is an experienced Literary Agent and Copy Editor.
 She began her publishing career in New York as an editorial assistant with Harcourt Brace Jovanovich in 1981, after graduating with degrees in Creative Writing and English Literature from the University of Arizona in 1980.
 She has held positions as Literary Agent, Director of Foreign Rights, International Publishing Representative, and Acquisitions Editor in New York and Vancouver, British Columbia.
 Leslie’s extensive and varied career also includes freelance reading for Four Winds Press and working as a Movie Scout for Nevelco.
 She has written articles and reviewed for Publishers Weekly, The Horn Book, the SCBWI Newsletter, and the Greensboro (NC) News & Record.
 Leslie E. Owen is the screenplay performance coordinator and a festival judge.
 She will be in attendance.

 Doug Harned is an emeritus scientist with the U.S. Geological Survey (USGS) has been making films since high school, including five feature-length films, many shorts, and eight films shot in France.
-In the last three years with the USGS he made over 80 SciDocs on water science, fracking, computer modeling, and ecology.
+In the last three years with the USGS, he made over 80 SciDocs on water science, fracking, computer modeling, and ecology.
 He is currently working on a series of films about climate change.
 Dr. Harned is a festival judge and will be in attendance.